Azure/AzOps/docs/wiki/Azure-Pipelines.md

 ## Prerequisites

-Before you start, make sure you have followed all the steps in the [prerequisites](.\Prerequisites.md) article to configure the required permissions for AzOps.
+Before you start, make sure you have followed the steps in the [prerequisites](.\Prerequisites.md) article to configure the required permissions for AzOps.

 ### Further reading